 Pureed pumpkin can move water in or out of the colon depending on the amount.
 A small amount (1 tsp for our 65 pound Gimli) will tighten him up.
 Any more will loosen him.
 He gets loose stool with antibiotics so having pumpkin really helps if he needs to get through a course of antibiotics.
 If he gets an upset stomach for other reasons, pumpkin helps with that too.

 We keep a can or two from the grocery store on hand for any issues.
 The expiration dates are usually pretty long.
-A can of open pumpkin can be kept covered in the fridge or about a week.
+A can of open pumpkin can be kept covered (we have these covers) in the fridge for about a week.
 You’ll have leftover pumpkin.
 Make pumpkin cheesecake.